I’ve always had a few thoughts about charity floating around in my head. This post is a way for me to record some of those thoughts.

 Interestingly, the charity Give Directly performed randomized controlled trials and found that just giving money to poor people does not increase their expenditure on vices like alcohol and tobacco.
-To elaborate, they found that when money was given to poor families, they only spent as much of the money given on vices as an average family would.
+The trial found that when money was given to poor families, they spent the smae amount on vices (alcohol/cigs/other) as an average family would.
 Further, there was no impact on crime nor inflation.

 Charities that provide loans to rural folk/entrepreneurs are not recommended as a good use of your money.
 However, they do serve some purpose as people who don’t want to part with their money may yet donate through these charities.
 It may be that these people assume they aren’t losing money, but they are losing interest they could earn on that money.

 I usually avoid giving on social media like Facebook or GoFundMe as it leads to inefficient allocation of money.
 In short, there is neither a guarantee nor an easy way to see that your money is being used well.
 A positive would be that they do increase donations overall due to social pressure, visibility and ease of use.